 Yes, you can.
 There isn’t really a straightforward answer as to whether or not you should patent your app, but remember that you can do so.
 Every app has a different set of circumstances and, as indicated by Mark Cuban, there are some very valid reasons why you might choose not to patent.

-If you decide to go ahead, patents can be somewhat complex in the software world so be prepared for a lot of time and money to go into it.
+If you decide to go ahead, patents can be somewhat complex in the software world so be prepared for a lot of time and money to go into it; this is particularly true if you are looking to protect your app from copyright infringement.
 We’d recommend that you find a good patent attorney and take it from there.
 The question is not ‘can you patent app’ but instead if you should do so.
+Choosing to do so or not is, after all, a strategic decision.